Corporate Governance

 Audit Committee

 The Audit Committee's responsibilities include auditing the state of execution of duties of Directors and Executive Officers, and the preparation of audit reports.
 Working with accounting auditors and the Audit Office, audits, etc., are conducted based on audit plans approved in the Audit Committee.
-It is made up of five Directors (four of whom are External Directors), and is chaired by External Director Yasuharu Nakajima.
+It is made up of 5 Directors (4 of whom are External Directors), and is chaired by External Director Yasuharu Nakajima.
 An Audit Committee Secretariat has been established as an organization for assisting the duties of the Audit Committee.
 In principle, the Audit Committee holds meetings at least once every month.

 Execution of Business